-Enterprise Project and Portfolio Management (PPM) provides enterprise-wide visibility to key stakeholders on the progress of all project portfolios.
-This can often involve managing and sourcing project data from hundreds of different departments or business units.
+Enterprise Project and Portfolio Management (PPM) provides greater visibility to stakeholders on the progress of all project portfolios.
+This often involves sourcing and managing project data from various departments or business units.

-To make the task easier, PMO365 have developed an EPMO project management solution that updates all your enterprise data in real-time, adapting to every work environment and providing high-level visibility and control over your entire portfolio.
+To make the task easier, pmo365 have developed an EPMO project management solution.
+This solution updates all your enterprise data in real-time, adapting to every work environment, and providing high-level visibility and control over your entire portfolio.

-Best of all, this secure, cloud-native solution deploys to the Microsoft Power Platform, so there’s no need to adopt a new platform if you’re already using Microsoft 365.
-Users can enjoy the accessible interface and profit from its easy integration with non-Microsoft software applications which allows for instantaneous, real-time data updates across the entire enterprise.
+In addition, this secure, cloud-native solution deploys to the Microsoft Power Platform.
+Therefore, there’s no need to adopt a new platform if your organisation already using Microsoft 365.
+Users can enjoy the accessible interface, but the deployment of pmo365 to the Power Platform means integration between pmo365 and with non-Microsoft software applications is easy.
+This ensures there is instantaneous, real-time data updates across the entire enterprise.

 The Enterprise Project Management Office (EPMO) has oversight over an organisation’s entire portfolio of activity.
 It exists to optimise performance and keep key stakeholders informed on progress.
-Accordingly, EPMO project management ensures that there are sufficient resources to accomplish organisational goals, and that every project or portfolio is aligned to its strategy.
-The EMPO framework also manages any risks or issues, tracks performance, and monitors the realisation of benefits acquired from each project during its delivery and beyond.
+Furthermore, EPMO project management ensures that there are sufficient resources to accomplish organisational goals.
+By doing this, it prioritises projects according to its level of strategic alignment.
+The EMPO framework also manages any risks or issues, tracks performance, and monitors the realisation of benefits acquired from each project both during and after its delivery.

 EPMO software is any enterprise-level digital solution that is used to manage and track the organisation’s portfolio of projects.
-The advantage of digital EMPO frameworks like PMO365 is that they store all your project data in one location (rather than leaving it spread across many different applications) which allows stakeholders to collaborate more effectively and share important, enterprise-level data in a timely way.
+The advantage of digital EMPO frameworks, like pmo365, is that they store all your project data in one location, rather than leaving it spread across many different applications.
+As a result, stakeholders can collaborate more effectively and share important, enterprise-level data in a timely way.

-PMO365 is not a SaaS product.
-It is an intelligent, enterprise-level solution deployed to Microsoft’s Power Platform.
-There is no custom writing of code and no up-front fee—just a monthly subscription that provides lifetime access to its extensive library of Apps, Flows, Reports, and Dashboards that have been developed from over 14 years of experience in industry.
+pmo365 is not a SaaS product.
+It is an intutive, enterprise-level solution deployed to Microsoft’s Power Platform.
+There is no custom writing of code and no up-front fee—just a monthly subscription that provides lifetime access to its extensive library of Apps, Flows, Reports, and Dashboards that have been developed from over 15 years of experience in industry.

-PMO365 integrates with all your existing applications and provides high productivity tools that can be configured to the unique needs of each business function.
-That means a quick and easy take-up of the solution, customisable apps that enhance collaboration, intuitive data visualisation, and stunning enterprise-wide visibility, backed up by 24/7 support and training.
+pmo365 integrates with all your existing applications, while providing high productivity tools that can be configured to the needs of each business function.
+That means a quick implementation of the solution in your organisation, with customisable apps that enhance collaboration, intuitive data visualisation, and stunning enterprise-wide visibility, backed up by 24/7 support and training.

 Enterprise Project Management Office Guide

-If you’ve been around the project management space you’ve most probably heard of the project management office, the PMO, but have you heard of an Enterprise PMO?
+Most people involved in the project management realm are aware of PMOs, but less are familiar with what an EPMO is, let alone how to set one up.
 Gartner predicts that by 2021, 50% of large organisations will have implemented an EPMO.
-So just what is an EPMO all about and why are organisations shifting towards it in droves?
-Don’t worry, we’ll answer all your key questions about EPMOs and just how much value they can bring to your organisation.
+We’ll answer all your key questions about EPMOs in this article, and highlight just how much value they can bring to your organisation.

-Though their activities may seem to overlap, EPMOs are different from PMOs because the level at which they operate.
-While traditional PMOs operate on tactical and operational levels, mainly focusing on doing things right, EPMOs operate on a strategic level to make sure that the right projects are being selected.
-EPMOs often report directly to the C-suite, or directors, and have more authority to control portfolios, programs and projects running across the enterprise.
-It is important to note that EPMOs do not eliminate the need for project, program or departmental PMOs, but rather compliments and brings these traditional PMOs to another level.
+Though their activities may seem to overlap, EPMOs are different from PMOs because of the level they operate.
+While traditional PMOs operate on tactical and operational levels, and therefore are focussed on managing project things right, EPMOs operate on a strategic level.
+Subsequently, members of the EPMO are primarily concerned with selecting the right projects.
+Often, EPMOs report directly to the C-suite, or directors, and so they have more authority to control portfolios, programs and projects running across the enterprise.
+Evidently, then, EPMOs complement traditional PMOs, and therefore do not eliminate the need for project, program or departmental PMOs.

 A way of visualising the differences in PMOs is presented in the graphic above.
 PMOs function on every level of an organisation’s operations, both vertically and horizontally.

-At the project-level we have the traditional project management office (PMO) that can both work as a temporary or permanent function of the organisation and is focused on making sure the everyday runnings and activities of projects are being fully optimised.
-Their main purpose is to make the job of project managers as easy and smooth as possible.
-A step above that is programme management offices (PgMO), who are in charge of maintaining health with programmes.
-Additionally, another step up is the project portfolio management office (PPMO) who are charged with the health of overall portfolios.
+At the project-level, we have the traditional project management office (PMO).
+This can both work as a temporary or permanent function of the organisation, and is focussed on ensuring the everyday activities of projects are fully optimised.
+As a result, their main purpose is to make the job of project managers as easy and smooth as possible.
+A step above that is programme management offices (PgMO or Pg Man), who are concerned with maintaining health with programmes.

-While PMOs other than the PMO effectively cover an organisation’s vertical operations, the EPMO is positioned to ensure all practices, frameworks, tools and processes are maintained and improved horizontally, or across the entire organisation.
+While the various office other than the PMO effectively cover an organisation’s vertical operations, the EPMO is positioned to ensure all practices, frameworks, tools, and processes are maintained horizontally.
+Therefore, their efforts to streamline processes will affect the entire organisation.
 Some make the mistake of dubbing EPMOs as PPMOs.
-The critical difference is the holistic scale at which they function with large organisations often having multiple PPMOs.
+However, the critical difference is the holistic scale at which they function.
+Many large organisations often having multiple PPMOs, but will only have one EPMO.

-So what are the challenges faced by traditional PMOs that the EPMO aims to address?
-Key challenges include:
+So, what are the challenges faced by traditional PMOs that the EPMO addresses?

 Though EPMOs usually deliver benefits, it may not always be completely necessary nor advised for organisations to implement them.
 There are many factors that can affect an organisation’s decision to implement an EPMO such as the organisation’s size, industry, complexity and culture.